sysstat/sysstat/README.md

 Yet have you ever considered making a donation to sysstat, regardless of how much your contribution is?
 This in turn would encourage me to keep up the work as good as it can be...
-Oh, and it would certainly also help me explain to my wife why I spend so much time in front of my computer instead of taking care of the household ;-)

 Click on the "Donate PayPal" button above at the beginning of this file.
-You can also make a donation [from my web page](http://pagesperso-orange.fr/sebastien.godard/).
+You can also make a donation as a sponsor [from the GitHub page](https://github.com/sysstat/sysstat).

 Enjoy!